Jane Schoenbrun: Personal life

 Schoenbrun is transfeminine and non-binary.
-They said in a May 2024 Vanity Fair interview, "I don't think my relationship to gender is something that I completely understand.
-It's actually quite comforting to embrace incoherence."
-They discovered they were trans while tripping on mushrooms in April 2019, during the process of writing We're All Going to the World's Fair.
+They realized they were trans while on mushrooms in April 2019, during the process of writing We're All Going to the World's Fair.
 They subsequently came out after the project wrapped in 2020; one of Schoenbrun's long-term partners, who was the first person to suggest they were trans, is thanked in the credits of the film.

 Schoenbrun married Melissa Ader in 2014.
+The two met in high school.

 With the exception of their mother, they are estranged from their immediate family.
-They are polyamorous, with three partners, and they also identify as an anti-capitalist.
+They are polyamorous and have three partners.
 As of 2024, they maintain residences in Brooklyn and Chatham, New York.